paper-leaf/alton/README.md

 ### Hero Scroll ###
 The Idea behind *Hero Scroll* is that we only apply scrolljacking to the topmost "Hero" container; one scroll movement takes the user to the top of the next section of content and native scrolling is enabled.
 [Here's a demo of Hero Scroll.](#)

-Here is an example for all the options available for *Hero Scroll*:
+Here is an example for all the options needed for *Hero Scroll*:

 First ensure you have the proper HTML structure: